niteshim0/Javascript/TypeScript/notes.md

 let fruits: Array<string> = ["apple", "banana", "orange"];
 ```
 **Tuple:**
-Represents an array with a fixed number of elements, each of which may be of a different type.
+- Represents an array with a fixed number of elements, each of which may be of a different type.
+- Doesn't try to mutate Tuples while using them.[Reasons](https://stackoverflow.com/questions/64069552typescript-array-push-method-cant-catch-a-tuple-type-of-the-array)

 ```typescript
 let person: [string, number] = ["John", 30];